minseok127/HAP/README.md

 # Predicate pushdown

 To transform predicates on ancestor tables into predicates on hidden attributes of descendant tables, a HAP_HOOK is placed in the query_planner function.
-If the query is a SELECT statement and enable_hap_planner is ON, HAP's logic is applied.
+If the query is a SELECT and enable_hap_planner is ON, HAP's logic is applied.
 The enable_hap_planner setting can be toggled using SET and defaults to true.

 ```
 > SET enable_hap_planner = on;